Conservation Project Support (45.303)

 Examples of Funded Projects

-CPS grants were for general conditions/surveys of museum collections and environments, staff conservation training, treatment of collections, improving existing environmental conditions, and research to better care for living plant and animal collections.
+Conservation Project Support grants are for general conditions/surveys of museum collections and environments, staff conservation training, treatment of collections, and improving existing environmental conditions to better care for living plant and animal collections.